 Education partners are essential to multi-disciplinary care teams, providing instruction and services to students, conducting and sharing health evaluation findings, observing the impact of students’ health conditions on their educational experience and more.

 Given their role in direct care provision and their expertise in both education and healthcare, school nurses often serve as the primary liaisons between school and healthcare teams.
 Beyond this facilitation role, professional school nurses’ training and scope of practice position them well as leaders of care coordination efforts.
-The National Association of School Nurses (NASN) identifies school nurse-led care coordination as a key principle of the Framework for 21st Century School Nursing Practice.
+The National Association of School Nurses (NASN) identifies school nurse-led care coordination as a key principle of the School Nursing Practice Framework.

 NASN defines school-based care coordination as “the oversight and alignment of multiple evidence-based components and interventions that support the health and well-being of students with chronic conditions (2).”
 School nurses regularly lead care coordination efforts for individual students and can also lead the development of a comprehensive system of school-based care coordination.